 Unity Chapel was used by many community groups for meetings.
 Our history tells of only one organization requesting use of our facility that was turned down: the Ku Klux Klan.
 (They wanted to come masked and in full dress to hear the Rev. George Badger, our second minister, preach.)

 An interesting note puts our historical efforts in context.
 Our church is, in fact, the oldest Unitarian Church in the state of Florida.
-In 1954, when the congregation made the bold move to buy this property, we were one of only eleven Unitarian churches in eight states from Virginia to Florida and from the Mississippi to the Atlantic.
-There were only eleven Unitarian churches (and a total of 9 ministers) in the entire southeast U.S. The Southern climate has never been especially hospitable to liberal religion!
+In 1954, when the congregation made the bold move to buy this property, we were one of only 11 Unitarian churches in eight states from Virginia to Florida and from the Mississippi to the Atlantic.
+There were only 11 Unitarian churches (and a total of nine ministers) in the entire southeast U.S. The Southern climate has never been especially hospitable to liberal religion!

 Realizing the importance of the younger generation, the church school buildings were completed first.
 Beginning in 1954, first came the NW wing, then the NE wing, and finally the Assembly Room, which became the site for the congregation’s first worship services.

-It was not until 1959 that ground was broken for the church building that houses Gore Hall, the library, kitchen, and church offices.
-In 1963, the Religious Education (RE) Complex was expanded to its current size.
+It was not until 1959 that ground was broken for the church building that houses Gore Hall, the library, and kitchen.
+In 1963, the Religious Education (RE) Complex was expanded to its current size; in 2017 , now called the Enrichment Center, it was completely remodeled to include the church offices, move the location of the nursery, and update everything to current needs.

-From the time we arrived on Robinson St., the congregation had planned to complete the campus by building a sanctuary.
-But it took thirty years for that to happen.
+From the time we arrived on Robinson St., the congregation had planned to complete the campus by building a Sanctuary, but it took 30 years for that to happen.
 Long Range Planning begun in 1989 led to the congregation’s commitment to growth and the process of determining how that could best happen.
-After discussions in small groups, the help of several consultants, congregational interviews, and a significant surprise bequest, the congregation excitedly voted on October 11, 1993 to proceed with a building program.
+After discussions in small groups, the help of several consultants, congregational interviews, and a significant surprise bequest, the congregation excitedly voted on October 11, 1993, to proceed with a building program.
 During the period of the capital campaign, architectural design, and construction, two new UU congregations formed in Central Florida.
 It seemed that the time was right for the growth of liberal religion.

 On July 31, 1994, the misty-eyed congregation gathered for the first service in our new sanctuary.
 Rev. Marni Harmony’s sermon offering a “theology of homecoming” closed with these words: “To all of the Beloved Community gathered today I say, WELCOME HOME.
 Bring your fears and concerns and fiercest commitments, bring your hurts and your joys, bring your love and let us be homemakers together.
 Keep your ears and eyes open here, for we are not here to escape the demands of God but to be home with our understanding of them.
 Let these walls hold with time the bones and echoes and memories of our visions and deeds.”